BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 - **Be able to constantly run a correct version of the software:** validators need to make sure that their servers are always online and their private keys are not compromised.

-- **Provide oversight and feedback on correct deployment of community pool funds:** the Evmos protocol includes the a governance system for proposals to the facilitate adoption of its currencies.
+- **Provide oversight and feedback on correct deployment of community pool funds:** theButane protocol includes the a governance system for proposals to the facilitate adoption of its currencies.
 Validators are expected to hold budget executors to account to provide transparency and efficient use of funds.